 - Almond Flour – These are vegan, gluten-free protein cookies, and I choose to use almond flour as a low-carb, high protein flour.
 Another option is to use homemade oat flour.

 - Melted Coconut Oil – or melted vegan butter.

 - Unsweetened Almond Milk or any plant-based milk you have at home.

 - Unrefined Cane Sugar or coconut sugar, or sugar-free erythritol.
 Any granulated sweetener works in this recipe.
 However, I don’t recommend using a liquid sweetener for these cookies.

-- Chocolate Chips – this is optional.
-You can replace the dark chocolate chips with a sugar-free version for keto protein cookies or swap for chopped nuts.
+- Chocolate Chips – This is optional.
+You can replace the dark chocolate chips with a sugar-free version for keto protein cookies or swap them for chopped nuts.

 Combining Dry Ingredients

 First, preheat the oven to 350°F (180°C) and line a cookie sheet with parchment paper.
 Use coconut oil to lightly oil the paper on the cookie sheet – this prevents the cookies from sticking to it.
 Set aside.

 In a mixing bowl, stir all the dry ingredients: protein powder, sugar, almond flour, and baking powder.
 If lumps are forming, break them with your fingers.

 Now, stir the wet ingredient into the bowl: almond milk, melted coconut oil, and vanilla extract if used.